brejoc/homebrew-julia-arm64/README.md

 1. Install [HomeBrew](https://docs.brew.sh) on MacOs (M1 Macs or Intel Macs)
 2. Fork this repository to your GitHub profile (I would never hack you, but you don't know that!)
 3. In your terminal, enter `brew tap <your_profile/julia-master>`.
 Note that `julia-master` doesn't contain the `homebrew-` part of the repo name.
 This is on purpose!
-4. In your terminal, enter `brew install --build-from-source --verbose julia-master` and watch your HomeBrew attempt to build Julia from source.
+4. In your terminal, enter `brew install --build-from-source --verbose julia-master` and watch HomeBrew attempt to build Julia from source.
 5. Profit?